-Whatever you choose, you are guaranteed a great time at the brewhouse.
+Whatever you choose, I’m sure you will have a great time at the brewhouse.

-Experience all things science related at the interactive centre in Downtown Birmingham.
+Experience all things science related at the interactive center in Downtown Birmingham.

 Children and adults can explore World of Water Aquariums, discover the science behind bubbles, see their reflection in the Anti-Gravity Mirror, or watch ground-breaking demonstrations in Rushton Science Theatre – home to McWane’s Tesla Coil.